 A spousal right of election can be filed by a surviving spouse who has not inherited assets that are at least equal to the elective share of the estate.
 The statute of limitations for filing a spousal right of election is six months after an executor or administrator of an estate has been appointed.

-Contact Our Skilled Long Island Estate Litigation Lawyer Today
+Contact Our Skilled Long Island Estate Litigation Attorney Today

 Estate Litigation can be an extremely complex and drawn-out process.
-If you or someone you know has an interest in this type of situation and is seeking representation for this kind of case in Nassau County, Suffolk County, Manhattan, Brooklyn, Bronx, or Queens, they should contact our experienced estate litigator.
+If you or someone you know has an interest in this type of situation and is seeking representation for this kind of case in Nassau County, Suffolk County, Manhattan, Brooklyn, Bronx, or Queens, they should contact our experienced estate litigator, Andrew M. Lamkin.

 Our experienced legal practitioner also handles other types of cases, including:

 - Estate planning matters

 - Medicaid cases